People could soon be smiling for the camera next to a bear cub if the Michigan Senate approves a bear bill.

 In December, Gov. Rick Snyder vetoed similar legislation because it also would have allowed more facilities to acquire and keep large carnivores.
 But he said he supported a provision pertaining to bear cubs.

-The Oswald's Bear Ranch in Newberry had to stop letting visitors pose for photos while feeding black bear cubs last year after being told it was illegal.
+in Newberry had to stop letting visitors pose for photos while feeding black bear cubs last year after being told it was illegal.

-Dean Oswald wrote a letter to Governor Snyder in support of the bear bill.
+to Governor Snyder in support of the bear bill.
 A portion of that letter states:

 "Most everyone who visits Oswald's Bear Ranch leaves with greater respect for bear and a greater appreciation for wildlife, and that is what I believe I was put on this earth to provide.